rajatbothrajain/BlockChainNFTProject/ClientGUI/README.md

 2. Uploaded database.sol to Remix IDE
 3. Click Solidity Compiler tab and compile database.sol.
 Copied ABI to abi.js
 4. Click Deploy & Run Transaction tab.
 Change environment to Inject Web3.
 Deploy.
 Copy Contract Address for use in frontend
-5. Copy the contract address in contractInfo.js file.
+5. Copy the contract address in ./src/contractInfo.js file.

 Note: We have already created and deployed the contract on blockchain , thus creation and deployment of contract step can be skipped.

+## Register Lamose (Optional)
+In order to establish connection with the client .
+Client need to register or know the wallet address of Lamose wallet.
+We have created the lamose wallet and added its default address.
+To modify the lamose wallet address modify the file: ./src/lamboseInfo.js

 ## Installation: